gomezrjo/cp4i-tz-deployer-yl/README.md

 # cp4i-tz-deployer-yl

-This repo is intended to simplify the process to get a full CP4I demo environment for the latest versions of CP4I (v16.1.0 for LTS and v16.1.2 for CD) based on the CP4I end-to-end demo assets.
+This repo is intended to simplify the process to get a full CP4I demo environment for the latest versions of CP4I (v16.1.0 for LTS/SC2 and v16.1.2 for CD) based on the CP4I end-to-end demo assets.

 This repo does not include the extra elements like Instana and Logging, but the core CP4I capabilities and License Service are included now.